-In this way you will be sight reading music with fewer mistakes and much more confidence.
+In this way, you will be sight reading music with fewer mistakes and much more confidence.

-But, please observe that you are not playing the piece though properly just yet- this is still part of the preparation!
+This preparation is crucial to tweak your muscle “memory” a little in advance.
+But, please observe that you are not playing the piece through properly just yet- this is still part of the preparation!

 Here is what to do:

-Congratulations on your sight reading music workout!
+Phew!
+That’s it!
+Congratulations on your sight reading practice!

-If you made a lot of mistakes; simply pick an easier piece or just a smaller segment of a piece.
+So, how did it go?
+If you made many mistakes, simply pick an easier piece or just a smaller segment of a music piece next time.